VIKRAM2563/WordPedia-React-App/README.md

 To use the app, simply type a word in the search bar to retrieve its definitions, synonyms, antonyms, and example sentences.

-## Demo
-A live demo of WordPedia React App is available at [LINK TO LIVE DEMO](https://dictionary-react-app-kohl.vercel.app).

 ## Credits
 - The WordPedia React App was created by Vikram P. ([vikrampartha24@gmail.com](mailto:vikrampartha24@gmail.com)).
 - The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.